 Electric fields are usually caused by varying magnetic fields or electric charges.
-Electric field strength is measured in the SI unit volt per meter (V/m).
+Electric field strength is measured in the SI unit volt per metre (V/m).

 The direction of the field is taken as the direction of the force which is exerted on the positive charge.
-The electric field is radially outwards from positive charge and radially in towards negative point charge.
+The electric field is radially outwards from the positive charge and radially towards the negative point charge.

-The electric field is defined mathematically as a vector field which can be associated with each point in space, the force per unit charge exerted on a positive test charge at rest at that point.
+An electric field is defined mathematically as a vector field that can be associated with each point in space, the force per unit charge exerted on a positive test charge at rest at that point.

-Electric field is generated by the electric charge or by time-varying magnetic fields.
-In case of atomic scale, the electric field is responsible for the attractive forces between the atomic nucleus and electrons which hold then together.
+The electric field is generated by the electric charge or by time-varying magnetic fields.
+In the case of an atomic scale, the electric field is responsible for the attractive forces between the atomic nucleus and electrons which hold them together.

 r1,0 is the unit vector in the direction from point x1 to point x0

-When the charges q0 and q1 have the same sign then the force is positive, the direction is away from other charges which means they repel each other.
-When the charges have unlike signs then the force is negative and the particles attract each other.
+When the charges q0 and q1 have the same sign, the force is positive, and the direction is away from other charges, which means they repel each other.
+When the charges have unlike signs, the force is negative, and the particles attract each other.

-Electric field can be found easily by using Gauss law which states that the total electric flux out of a closed surface is equal to the charge enclosed divided by the permittivity.
+The electric field can be found easily by using Gauss’s law which states that the total electric flux out of a closed surface is equal to the charge enclosed divided by the permittivity.

-The electric field can also be calculated by coulomb’s law but the Gauss law method is easier.
-Besides, Gauss law is just a replica of the coulomb’s law.
-If we apply Gauss theorem to a point charge enclosed by a sphere, we will get to coulomb’s law.
+The electric field can also be calculated by Coulomb’s law, but Gauss’s law is easier.
+Besides, Gauss’s law is just a replica of Coulomb’s law.
+If we apply Gauss’s theorem to a point charge enclosed by a sphere, we will arrive at Coulomb’s law.

-How to Find Electric Field Using Gauss law?
+How to Find Electric Field Using Gauss’s Law?

 These include a few steps.

-- Next, we need to find a gaussian symmetry as same as that of symmetry of spatial arrangement.
+- Next, we need to find the Gaussian symmetry, same as that of the symmetry of spatial arrangement.

-- Find integral of ϕ sE along the gaussian surface and then find the flux.
+- Find the integral along the Gaussian surface and then find the flux.

 - Find charge enclosed by Gaussian surface.

-- Find the electric field of charge distribution.
-Electric field due to a point charge.
+- Find the electric field of charge distribution, the electric field due to a point charge.

-Electric field is a vector field which is associated with the Coulomb force experienced by a test charge at each point in the space to the source charge.
+The electric field is a vector field which is associated with the Coulomb force experienced by a test charge at each point in the space to the source charge.
 The magnitude and the direction of the electric field can be determined by the Coulomb force F on the test charge q.
-If the field is created by a positive charge, the electric field will be in radially outward direction and if the field is created by negative charge, the electric field will be in radially inwards direction.
+If the field is created by a positive charge, the electric field will be in a radially outward direction, and if the field is created by a negative charge, the electric field will be in a radially inwards direction.

-Let, a point charge Q placed in a vacuum.
-Then if we introduce another point charge q (test charge) at a distance r from the charge Q.
+Let a point charge Q be placed in a vacuum.
+Then, if we introduce another point charge q (test charge) at a distance r from the charge Q,

-Then our definition for electric field modifies to,
+Then, our definition of electric field modifies to,

 According to this definition,